rapid7/insightconnect-workflows/workflows/InsightIDR_Enable_User_in_Active_Directory/help.md

 # Description

-This workflow enables a user in Active Directory from an alert sent by InsightIDR
+This workflow enables a user in Active Directory from an alert sent by InsightIDR.

 # Key Features